 After booking airline tickets, you experience something that puts your next trip in question.
-From a terrorist incident at a destination, to a work emergency at home, you may be forced to make a critical decision about your trip quickly.
-What happens to those airline tickets when they don't want to fly?
+From a terrorist incident at a destination to a work emergency at home, you may be forced to make a critical decision about your trip quickly.

 Although this is a common nightmare, those who have been through this process know that there are exceptions to every rule.
 By understanding your rights as a passenger, it is possible to get a respectable airline ticket refund.
 Here are three ways travelers may be able to get an airline ticket refund when the situation demands trip cancellation.

 When the Department of Transportation (DOT) revisited airline ticket rules, two critical changes helped travelers.
 One is the 24-hour reservation requirement, forcing airlines and travel agencies to honor all airfare prices when booked 24 hours from the first airfare search.
 The other is the right to cancel a flight within 24 hours of booking.

 Under DOT rules, travelers are allowed to cancel their airline tickets within 24 hours of booking, as long as they booked their flights at least seven days before their departure date.
 While this rule applies to all carriers operating in the United States, how you must request your refundable airline ticket varies.
 Some carriers allow travelers to manage and cancel the booking online within 24 hours.
 Others require the passenger to call the airline directly to request a refund.

 For situations that fall outside of traditional rules, travel insurance may be able to help.
 Most travel insurance policies offer basic trip cancellation benefits.
 When purchased before your trip, it turns your airfare into a refundable airline ticket.